Renewals & Terminations

-Dealing with contracts is one of the most typical business practices for companies.
-But without proper planning, renewing contracts can pose a host of problems, including:
+Dealing with contracts is part of everyday business.
+But without proper planning, renewing contracts poses a host of problems, including:

 What is a Contract Renewal?
 Why is it Necessary?